-Sanu Maya Shrestha, age 33, residing in Konjyosom Rural Municipality, Nepal, is a successful entrepreneur engaged in multiple enterprises with the support of her husband Surya Narayan Shrestha.
+Sanu Maya Shrestha, age 33, residing in the rural municipality of Konjyosom, Nepal, is a successful entrepreneur engaged in multiple enterprises with the support of her husband Surya Narayan Shrestha.
 Prior to building their business, they were engaged in family agriculture and vegetable farming, which was not sufficient to meet the increasing expenses of the family.
-In 2008, the lack of economical resources prompted them to take a loan from the Agriculture Development Bank (approximately USD 1,500) and from a local cooperative (approximately USD 500) to open a grocery store.
+In 2008, they were able to take a small loan to start a grocery store.
 Thanks to the income from the store, in 2012 Sanu Maya started a small poultry farm which proved to be very profitable.
 Indeed, now they are running a farm with 4,500 chicks.
 The total monthly income of Sanu Maya is now above NPR 100,000 (approximately USD 860).
-This has also helped her in starting other side businesses, like milk collection center and rice milling.
+This has also helped her in starting a milk collection center.

-In 2019, Sanu Maya attended a business management training, as part of the project “Strengthening the Capacity of the Energy Sector to Deliver Gender Equality and Social Inclusion Results” This training gave her basic and fundamental business knowledge, such as accounting expenses basics, market investigation and how to build a relation with market actors and eco-system stakeholders.
+In 2019, Sanu Maya attended a business management training, as part of the project “Strengthening the Capacity of the Energy Sector to Deliver Gender Equality and Social Inclusion Results”.
+This training gave her basic and fundamental business knowledge, such as accounting keeping, market analysis and how to build a relation with market actors and eco-system stakeholders.
 The training represented a further leap forward for her business.
-With the support of the training mentors, she registered the poultry farm, thus becoming the only one running a poultry farm professionally in that area.
-She is in the process to obtain a stable high voltage connection to electricity through the Community Rural Electric Entity (CREE), which will allow her to run the rice mill, and maintain the preferred temperature in the store and in the poultry farm, especially in winter.
+With the support of the project mentors, she registered the poultry farm, thus becoming the only one running a poultry farm professionally in that area.

 In building their business, Sanu Maya and her husband faced a number of challenges.
 Finance is a bottleneck for many starting businesses, including theirs.
 Access to loans is very difficult, as bank requirements are very strict and difficult to meet, and procedures usually take a very long time.
 Moreover, interest rates in cooperatives and microfinance are very high.
 With support of the project mentors, she opened a bank account at Sanima Bank Ltd, where she applied for a loan request.
 The bank has completed its valuation process and at the stage of approval.